divyanshu-rawat/Full-Stack-Application/README.md

 > :+1: Full_Stack_Application

+### Package Manager Used
+* Composer is an application-level package manager for the PHP programming language that provides a standard format for managing           dependencies of PHP software and required libraries.

+### Dependencies

+* {
+    "require": {
+        "twbs/bootstrap": "^3.3",
+        "components/jquery": "^3.1"
+    }
+  }

 ### Installation I like to use Wamp server, so I suggest installing Wamp server .
 Once that is installed, execute the following instructions.

 * Run wamp server :exclamation:.